purcell/emacs.d/README.md

 (provide 'init-local)
 ```

+If you need initialisation code which executes earlier in the startup process,
+you can also create an `~/.emacs.d/lisp/init-preload-local.el` file.

+If you plan to customize things more extensively, you should probably
-Alternatively, fork the repo and hack away at the config to make it your own!
+just fork the repo and hack away at the config to make it your own!

 ## Similar configs